poonamsinsinwar143/facebooklite/README.md

 }'

-17.Delete Like
+16. Delete Like
 This api is used to delete a particular like on a post of an user.

 curl --location --request DELETE 'http://localhost:8080/rest/v1/user/2/post/1/like/1'

-18.Get Likes
+17. Get Likes
 This api is used to get all the likes on a post of an user.

 curl --location 'http://localhost:8080/rest/v1/user/2/post/1/like'

-19.Add Friend
+18. Add Friend
 This api is used to add a friend.